openml-labs/gama/docs/source/user_guide/hyperparameters.rst

 There are a lot of hyperparameters exposed in GAMA.
 In this section, you will find some hyperparameters you might want to set even if you otherwise use defaults.
-For more complete documentation on all hyperparameters, see `API documentation <https://pgijsbers.github.io/gama/api/index.html#api>`_.
+For more complete documentation on all hyperparameters, see :ref:`API documentation <api_doc>`.

 Optimization
 ************